videetparekh/ssl_scan_client/README.md

 If domains are being added on a regular basis, and we are testing 1000s of domains with this script already, there may be value in creating a client-server architecture, where a user can register/deregister a domain on the backend using the client.
 A load-balancer/randomizer between the client and server can decide which node to allocate the domain to.

+Certificate expiry events can be automated by the the Endpoint object (preferred over Certificate object due to the scope of information it can provide about the certificate).
+This can also be done as above, via email or Grafana alerts.

 ### After some time, your report requires more enhancements requested by the Tech team of the company.
 How would you handle these "continuous" requirement changes in a sustainable manner?

 1. Establish a ticket mechanism of some sort.
 It's important to be able to prioritize and document changes to the product.